 Sixteen EJI clients were individually recognized at the event, including Diane Jones, who was released from Alabama's Tutwiler Prison for Women after being sentenced to life imprisonment without parole six years earlier for a crime she did not commit; Kuntrell Jackson, whose death-in-prison sentence for an offense at age 14 was vacated after EJI appealed to the Supreme Court; and Beniah Dandridge, who was released on October 1, 2015, after EJI presented evidence that exonerated him for a murder for which he spent 20 years in prison, and was tragically killed in an auto accident in January.

 Bringing all of the client honorees on stage, EJI Director Bryan Stevenson told the audience that if grace, or redemption, or rehabilitation were ever put on trial, his first witnesses would be the people standing on the stage: the formerly incarcerated, the condemned who've been resurrected from death row, children told they would die in prison, those who have suffered through condemnation and have been told their lives don't have meaning and purpose, and yet persevered to be free.
 They are witnesses to the power of grace, redemption, and hope, he said, because they remained hopeful in dark and hopeless places when intellectually they had no reason to be.

-Model of the Memorial to Peace and Justice
+Model of the National Memorial for Peace and Justice